French Republic - Liberty Equality Fraternity University of Reims Champagne Ardenne

 The h-index

-Introduced in 2005 by Jorge Hirsch, this index seeks to measure the productivity and impact of a scientist or group of scientists through the number of publications and citations received.
-Thus, a researcher will have an index of h if h of his articles have been cited at least h times.
+Introduced in 2005 by Jorge Hirsch, the h-index quantifies an individual’s scientific research output in terms of citations and papers.
+Researchers will have an index of h if h of their articles have been cited at least h times each.

-• It does not take into account the order of the authors, or the number of authors of an article;
+• It does not account for the number or order of authors of a paper;

 Altmetrics